 Doctoral School of Human Movement Sciences (ED463)

-The SMH Doctoral School welcomes doctoral students from universities in France and abroad.DS is highly attractive, as in recent years, 56% of enrolled doctoral students held master’s degrees from institutions other than the co-accredited universities, 15% of doctoral students were foreign nationals, and 11% of theses were completed under joint supervision with foreign universities (with the doctoral degree awarded by two universities, one of which was foreign).
+The SMH Doctoral School welcomes doctoral students from universities in France and abroad.DS is highly attractive, as in recent years, 56% of enrolled doctoral students held master’s degrees from institutions outside the co-accredited universities, 15% of doctoral students were foreign nationals, and 11% of theses were completed under joint supervision with foreign universities (with the doctoral degree awarded by two universities, one of which was foreign).

-The main functions of theDS :
+The main tasks ofDS :

-• it implements a doctoral student recruitment policy based on publicly disclosed criteria of scientific excellence
+• It implements a doctoral student recruitment policy based on publicly disclosed criteria of scientific excellence

 • It organizes training for doctoral students to prepare them as early as possible for a successful transition into the workforce